joshbrew/BiquadFilters.js/README.md

 `class DCBlocker(r)` Create a DC blocking filter which better highlights oscillations

 `makeNotchFilter(frequency,sps,bandwidth)` Macro to generate a notch filter with the correct Q factor for the specified bandwidth.
+Returns a Biquad class instance.

 `makeBandpassFilter(freqStart,freqEnd,sps,resonance)` Macro to generate a bandpass filter.
 Applying 4 seems to work well to get a full noise cancellation, though for some reason the output gets scaled by 1/n filters so you just need to multiply by how many filters you used to restore the amplitudes to the right values.
+Returns a Biquad class instance.

 ![capture](Capture.PNG)